Life is hard in Kyiv

 Finally full and happy you enjoy the architecture of Kyiv.
 With a gray Soviet look, Kyiv represents some good spots for your photo session or coffee break.
 That can be The Doll Theater, different parks in the city center, an old district of Podil or a river embankment.

-You might get an impression that the capital is quiet and more or less organized.
-With more than 3 million of people it is impossible to achieve.
+You might get the impression that the capital is quiet and more or less organized.
+With more than 3 million people it is impossible to achieve.
 There are many districts (Troeshchyna, Borshchagivka) that look like hell where the only thoughts can be “run or pretend to be the worst gangster”.
-Empty beer bottles everywhere, cheap cigarettes and the noise of a speeding up old Zhiguly creates the atmosphere of wild 90s.
+Empty beer bottles everywhere, cheap cigarettes and the noise of a speeding up old Zhiguly create the atmosphere of wild 90s.
 Still interesting to visit.

 We, Ukrainians, still try to be optimistic about our future and save the coins for the rainy day when our children will forget about their roots.
 We, Ukrainians, still have a little pond with ducks, linen blouses for holidays and red viburnum on the dining table.
 Despite all Louboutin-shoes-daughters and last-iPhone-sons, somehow, we believe in the land we were raised once and somehow we remember to put the hand on the heart hearing the Chubynsky’s song.